molpopgen/fwdpp/test/README.md

-#Tests of the library performance
+#Testing the accuracy of fwdpp

 This folder contains various methods for testing that fwdpp gives correct output.